 What is American Studies?

 American Studies is the academic site for the study of race at Macalester with an emphasis on race as a central dimension of U.S. history and contemporary social life.
 The idea for a department emerged in Spring 2003 out of a long collaborative effort between the African American Studies and Comparative North American Studies programs to meet the needs of the College regarding multiculturalism and diversity.
-AS Courses will fall into one of three areas of emphasis: Racial Concepts and Theories; Cultures, Histories and Practices; and Political Activism and Social Justice.
+American Studies courses will fall into one of three areas of emphasis: Racial Concepts and Theories; Cultures, Histories and Practices; and Political Activism and Social Justice.

 Is American Studies an interdisciplinary major?